on-a-t-break/mining-v2.0-js/README.md

 This repository contains the algorithm & process for calculating token production under the new mining contract hosted under "terraminingx" on the WAX Blockchain.

+The mining.js file is designed to be used alongside some code for fetching NFTs as well as table info via an RPC on the WAX Blockchain.

 Built by t break.

 https://tfmw.gg